Coartix/ReinforcementLearningCourse/DQN-Atari/README.md

 This project is using gym and torch modules to train a Deep Q-Network on the Atari Breakout game.

 You'll find the implementation inside the `torch_DQL.ipynb` notebook.
 The parameters chosen for the training are the ones from the paper, except for the memory size that had to be reduced to fit in the RAM of my small computer 😞
+Also another preprocess has been done to the images, we use luminance instead of grayscale.

 The training can take many hours to complete depending on your hardware and the number of episodes you want to train on.